Y-oHr-N/kenchi/README.rst

     2017.

 .. [#goix16] Goix, N.,
-    "How to evaluate the quality of unsupervised anomaly detection algorithms?," In ICML Anomaly Detection Workshop, 2016.
+    "How to evaluate the quality of unsupervised anomaly detection algorithms?"
+    In ICML Anomaly Detection Workshop, 2016.

 .. [#goldstein12] Goldstein, M., and Dengel, A.,